kr-colab/disperseNN2/docs/source/gpus.rst

 Since tensorflow and cuda versions must be compatible with the particular `NVIDIA drivers <https://www.tensorflow.org/install/source#gpu>`_ on your computer, there is no single set of instructions that will work for everyone.
 In fact, since the `disperseNN2` code requires a newer tensorflow, our code is simply not compatible with older GPU setups.

 We use the below commands to set things up on our computer.
 These will hopefully work for you, or at least serve as a startng point, but you may need to improvise.
+Make sure to checkout a GPU node first:

 .. code-block:: console